icta-tecaji/linux-containers/08_LXD_Introduction_Installation_and_Usage/README.md

 > Example: create an autoboot profile
 > ```bash
+> lxc profile create autoboot
+> lxc profile set autoboot boot.autostart=true
+> for ct in {"first", "limited"}; do lxc profile add $ct autoboot; done;
->
+> lxc profile show autoboot
 > ```

-## Nesting, Limits, and Privileged Containers
-Containers all share the same host kernel.
-This means that there is always an inherent trade-off between features exposed to the container and host security from malicious containers.
-Containers by default are therefore restricted from features needed to nest child containers.
-In order to run lxc or lxd containers under a lxd container, the security.nesting feature must be set to true:

-lxc config set container1 security.nesting true
-Once this is done, container1 will be able to start sub-containers.

-In order to run unprivileged (the default in LXD) containers nested under an unprivileged container, you will need to ensure a wide enough UID mapping.
-Please see the ‘UID mapping’ section below.

-### Limits
-LXD supports flexible constraints on the resources which containers can consume.
-The limits come in the following categories:

-CPU: limit cpu available to the container in several ways.

-Disk: configure the priority of I/O requests under load

-RAM: configure memory and swap availability

-Network: configure the network priority under load

-Processes: limit the number of concurrent processes in the container.

-For a full list of limits known to LXD, see the configuration documentation.

-### UID mappings and Privileged containers
-By default, LXD creates unprivileged containers.
-This means that root in the container is a non-root UID on the host.
-It is privileged against the resources owned by the container, but unprivileged with respect to the host, making root in a container roughly equivalent to an unprivileged user on the host.
-(The main exception is the increased attack surface exposed through the system call interface)

-Briefly, in an unprivileged container, 65536 UIDs are ‘shifted’ into the container.
-For instance, UID 0 in the container may be 100000 on the host, UID 1 in the container is 100001, etc, up to 165535.
-The starting value for UIDs and GIDs, respectively, is determined by the ‘root’ entry the /etc/subuid and /etc/subgid files.
-(See the subuid(5) man page.)

-It is possible to request a container to run without a UID mapping by setting the security.privileged flag to true:

-lxc config set c1 security.privileged true
-Note however that in this case the root user in the container is the root user on the host.

-### Aliases

 ### Logs and Troubleshooting

-To view debug information about LXD itself, on a systemd based host use
+To view debug information about LXD itself, on a systemd based host use:

-journalctl -u lxd
+- `journalctl -u lxd`

-Container logfiles for container c1 may be seen using:
+Container logfiles for a container may be seen using:

-lxc info c1 --show-log
+- `lxc info <container_name> --show-log`

-The configuration file which was used may be found under /var/log/lxd/c1/lxc.conf while apparmor profiles can be found in /var/lib/lxd/security/apparmor/profiles/c1 and seccomp profiles in /var/lib/lxd/security/seccomp/c1.
+The configuration file which was used may be found under `/var/log/lxd/<container_name>/lxc.conf` while apparmor profiles can be found in `/var/lib/lxd/security/apparmor/profiles/<container_name>` and seccomp profiles in `/var/lib/lxd/security/seccomp/<contianer_name>`.